mworks-proj/Evernode-Deploy-Monitor/README.md

 As a minimum numer of XAH is required to run an evernode host, this script sends N (configurable) XAH from the first account when the balance is below a certain threshold (configurable).
 In case the first account balance is too low to send XAH, an alert email is sent to the configured email.
 This means you will only have to check the first account XAH balance and you can ignore the others that are automatically filled when needed.

+The module also manages the reputation accounts XAH and EVR balance.

 ## SMTP server

 In order to send emails from the script you need an SMTP server.
 Follow these instruction to setup your free account in BREVO: https://www.programonaut.com/how-to-send-an-email-in-node-js-using-an-smtp-step-by-step/.